 One of the most distinguishing features of the giraffe is its exceptionally long neck.
 And just like humans and most other mammals, giraffes have seven cervical vertebrae (or neck bones).
 Moreover, giraffes have horn-like projections on the top of their head called ossicones.
-This structure is similar to the horns of cattle, but are made of ossified cartilage instead of living bone (subcutaneous connective tissue that later fuse to the underlying frontal bone).
+This structure is similar to the horns of cattle but is made of ossified cartilage instead of living bone (the subcutaneous connective tissue that later fuses to the underlying frontal bone).

 Giraffes have a distinct pattern on its coat, with each individual having spots which are unique from other individuals.
 Hence, we can relate the spots on giraffes to our fingerprints.
 However, to the untrained eye, it can be difficult to distinguish the difference between individuals or even subspecies.

 Scientific Names of Giraffe Species and Subspecies

 Please note that the classification used here is as per the Giraffe Conservation Foundation.